expyriment.stimuli.Video

 wait_frame(frame, callback_function=None, process_control_events=True)

-Wait until certain frame was shown and constantly update screen.
+Wait until specified frame and constantly update screen.

 Parameters: